maverickkhofanda/NemesesGame/README.md

 A turn-based Telegram game

-[Game.cs](/ConsoleAppllication2/ConsoleApplication2/Game.cs) contains the Game [Program.cs](NemesesGame/ConsoleAppllication2/ConsoleApplication2/Program.cs) is the main executable
+[Game.cs](/ConsoleAppllication2/ConsoleApplication2/Game.cs) contains the Game and [Program.cs](NemesesGame/ConsoleAppllication2/ConsoleApplication2/Program.cs) is the main executable